 Answer: 'I am looked up to as a manager who leads and is authoritative; people trust my judgement.
 I know how to listen to other views with open-mindedness, and I know how to make decisions when need be.
 I make a significant contribution to achieving the goals of the organisation'.

-The questions above test competency in various positions as well as your attitude towards customers.
+The questions above assess competency in various positions as well as your attitude towards customers.
 You need to show competency in dealing with conflict, as well as demonstrate a positive attitude towards superiors, colleagues, and customers.
 In addition, you must demonstrate that you function calmly and purposefully even in stressful situations.
 Finally, you must demonstrate confidence in yourself and in your achievements on the job.